xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 We use the `disconnect()` method to properly disconnect from the device.

-It’s important to do so, otherwise the vty connection will remain open on the device, until it times out.
+It’s important to properly disconnect from the device, otherwise the vty connection will remain open on the device, until it times out.
 {: .notice--info}

 # Conclusion